Electronics

 The Science of Hammond Organ Drawbar Registration

-When Laurens Hammond introduced the Hammond electric organ to the world in 1934, he gave us an instrument with more control over the nature of the sound produced than any other before it (and many since).
-The Hammond organ's drawbars let the player control the nature of the sound at the level of individual harmonics, much like a painter can control the nature of color by mixing a very few primary colors.
+When Laurens Hammond introduced the Hammond electric organ to the world in 1934, he gave us an instrument with more control over the sound it produced than any other before it (and many since).
+The Hammond organ’s drawbars let the player control the nature of the sound at the level of individual harmonics, much like a painter can control the nature of colour by mixing a very few primary colours.

 This article is intended to clarify the function of the drawbars, and addresses such issues as combining drawbar settings (for example, how to combine 8' and 4' flutes with 8' strings), and how to create a drawbar setting that most closely matches a particular instrument sound.